|

 will have time to tell us about.

-here at Saqqara we have the pleasure of seeing the newly opened Imhotep
+We also have the pleasure of seeing the newly opened Imhotep

 Museum - a beautifully laid out modern museum with a number of wooden